Updated Nov 7th 2019

 b.
 Add comments to add detail if necessary

 Next you will start to outline the specifics of your program through a textual algorithm design, a flowchart, or both.
 The algorithm for the above storyboard would look like this:

-4. Write out a step by step set of directions focusing on highlighting the objects or characters in the story and the actions or events that take place
+4. Write out a step-by-step set of directions focusing on highlighting the objects or characters (nouns) in the story and the actions or events (verbs) that take place

 a.
-Focus on highlighting the objects or characters in the story and the actions or events that take place.
+Write out the objects or characters in the story and the actions or events that take place

 b.
 Be sure to note what happens in order and what happens at the same time

 c.
 Be as detailed as you need to be so that it is easy to see what you need to program

 a.
-Connect the events or actions together in the order they occur with arrows if you need to represent multiple events happening at the same time by branching your arrows and bringing them back together
+Connect the events or actions together in the order they occur with arrows if you need to represent multiple events happening at the same time you can do this by branching your arrows and bringing them back together

 b.
 If you need more detail you can always expand each box and make a separate diagram to represent the action or event that make up that larger even so that you have more detail for planning your program

 Plan Your Scene

-Review your storyboard or script and make sure you have a list of all the location, characters, and props you need to create your animation.
-If needed draw a quick sketch of the scene to help plan for what you need to build.
+Review your storyboard or script and make sure you have a list of all the locations, characters, and props you need to create your animation.
+If needed, draw a quick sketch of the scene to help plan for what you need to build.

-6. Read through your script and algorithm design and or flow chart and account for all of the scene description and objects and characters required to support your story
+6. Read through your script and algorithm design and or flowchart and account for all of the scene descriptions, objects, and characters required to support your story

-7. Review your storyboard looking for scenery information and read through your algorithm design and or flow chart and account for all of the scene description and objects and characters required to support your story
+7. Review your storyboard, looking for scenery information, and read through your algorithm design and/or flowchart and account for all of the scene descriptions, objects, and characters required to support your story

-8. Do a quick scene sketch or floor plan for locating and planning the scene design
+8. Do a quick scene sketch or floor plan for locating and planning the scene construction.

 Build Your Scene

 It’s time to build your scene.
 Remember you are building the scene for the state that you want the world in at the beginning of your animation.
-For the following steps, you may wish to watch the Videos or check the Quick Reference Guides for the How To: Scene Editor Overview and related scene editor how to content.
+For the following steps, you may wish to watch the How To videos or check the Quick Reference Guides for the Scene Editor Overview video and related Scene Editor How To video content.